PrestaShop/docs/src/content/1.7/development/page-reference/back-office/order/refunds/_index.md

 #### How to know which action triggered the `actionProductCancel` hook ?

-##### In prestashop 1.7.7
+##### In Prestashop 1.7.7

-Since prestashop 1.7.7, the `actionProductCancel` hook has an `action` parameter indicating which action was performed.
+Since Prestashop 1.7.7, the `actionProductCancel` hook has an `action` parameter indicating which action was performed.
 Its value is one of the attributes of the `CancellationActionType` class.

 ```php
 <?php